pola-rs/polars/README.md

 Don't use this unless you hit the row boundary as the default polars is faster and consumes less memory.

+# Legacy
+Do you want polars to run on an old CPU (e.g. dating from before 2011)?
+Install `$pip -U polars-lts-cpu`.
+This polars project is compiled without [avx](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) target features.

 ## Acknowledgements

 Development of Polars is proudly powered by